 “Don’t go, but if you go, don’t wear a Jewish star.”

-.
+We thought about cancelling.
 I went on the State Department travel alert website.
 Risk of terror attacks was rated high in every place we intended to visit, except Ireland.

 “We can just go to Ireland,” my daughter suggested.
 She loves Celtic music, and she’d visited Paris on her honeymoon.
 She’d had to skip Ireland to fly home for my father’s last illness, so Ireland was the top of her must visit list.